Cypress Christian School

 Cypress Christian School (CCS), formerly Cypress Community Christian School, is a private, non-profit, K-12 Christian school located in unincorporated northwest Harris County, Texas, near Cypress and Houston.

 The school was founded in 1978.
-As of October 2021, it has 688 students.
-255 are in elementary school (K-5), 182 are in middle school (6–8), and 251 are in high school (9–12).
-In 2021, the school won the prestigious TAPPS 4A Henderson Cup, naming Cypress Christian School the top 4A private school in Texas.
+As of April 2024, it has 824 students.
+322 are in elementary school (K-5), 211 are in middle school (6–8), and 291 are in high school (9–12).
+In 2021 and 2022, the school won the TAPPS 4A Henderson Cup, naming Cypress Christian School the top 4A private school in Texas.

 Academics

-Cypress Christian School is accredited by the Association of Christian School International (ACSI) and AdvancED.
+Cypress Christian School is accredited by the Association of Christian School International (ACSI) and Cognia (formerly AdvancED).
 ACSI is an accreditation agency approved by the Texas Private School Accreditation Commission (TEPSAC).

-Cypress Christian School is one of approximately 1,500 high schools worldwide to be recognized as an AP Capstone School.
-This innovative College Board program consists of two courses, AP Seminar and AP Research, taken during the junior and senior year of high school.
-The courses teach students skills including college-level independent research, collaboration, teamwork, writing and communication.